mdn/content/files/en-us/learn/mathml/first_steps/tables/index.md

 {{ EmbedLiveSample('Usage_for_advanced_layout', 700, 200, "", "") }}

 > **Warning:** The [`<mtable>` article](/en-US/docs/Web/MathML/Element/mtable) provides more advanced layout options via special attributes such as alignment or spacing.
-This is inherited from the original design of MathML, that was supposed to work in engines that are not CSS-aware.
+These originated before CSS equivalents and were originally designed and intended for renderers which were not-CSS aware.
 However, these attributes may not be implemented in all browsers.
 In the future, it is likely that usages of `<mtable>` for layout-only purpose (i.e. not actual matrix-like objects) can be replaced with CSS-based alternatives.

 ## Summary